juliaroquette/VariabilityIndexes/README.md

 from variability.timescale import  TimeScale
 ```

-The `TimeScale` class allows to quick estimation of variability light curves for either a trio of (`time, mag, err`) or an object `LightCurve`.
+The `TimeScale` class allows to quick estimation of variability light curves for an object `LightCurve` defined from a trio (`time, mag, err`).
 There are two types of timescale estimator currently implemented:

 - Periodic Timescale:
 - Aperiodic timescale: